Oct 29, 2020 Jambo

 Back to the Top!

-Problem 3: Not User-Friendly
+Problem 3: Not user-friendly

-As mentioned with adoption rates, user-friendly software is much more likely to be used quickly and effectively; however, it’s one thing to make software that works, and it’s another thing to create software that people enjoy using.
+As mentioned with adoption rates, user-friendly software is much more likely to be used quickly and effectively; however, it's one thing to make software that works, and it's another to create software that people enjoy using.

 Consider the following elements that can help make an SRM user-friendly: